User Stories: Learn how to write with examples and templates

 The hard part is getting these 3 data points accurate.
 You need to do your research, talk to your users, and understand their needs.
 And only then, with enough information collected, you’ll be able to write good user stories using this simple template:

-Examples of a user story
+Examples of user stories

 In Zepel, once you’ve created a User Story, you can effortlessly capture more details and view everything about the user story with a unified view.